Electrical ballast: Emergency

 An electronic ballast with an integrated rechargeable battery is designed to provide emergency egress lighting in the event of a power failure.
 It can be incorporated into an existing fluorescent light fixture or mounted remotely outside of it.
 When power is lost, the ballast will illuminate one or more lamps in the fixture at a reduced output for a minimum of 90 minutes (as required by code).
 These can be used as an alternative to egress lighting powered by a back-up electrical generator.

 Hybrid

-A hybrid ballast has a magnetic core-and-coil transformer and an electronic switch for the electrode-heating circuit.
+A hybrid ballast is a magnetic ballast with an integrated electronic starter.
 Like a magnetic ballast, a hybrid unit operates at line power frequency—50 Hz in Europe, for example.
 These types of ballasts, which are also referred to as cathode-disconnect ballasts, disconnect the electrode-heating circuit after they start the lamps.

 ANSI ballast factor

 For a lighting ballast, the ANSI ballast factor is used in North America to compare the light output (in lumens) of a lamp operated on a ballast compared to the lamp operating on an ANSI reference ballast.
-Reference ballast operates the lamp at its ANSI specified nominal power rating.
+Reference ballast operates the lamp at its ANSI-specified nominal power rating.
 The ballast factor of practical ballasts must be considered in lighting design; a low ballast factor may save energy, but will produce less light and short the lamp life.
 With fluorescent lamps, ballast factor can vary from the reference value of 1.0.